jahnavi1111/pneuma_replicate/README.md

 Follow the instructions at data_src to download datasets.

+**Note: All commands in 'Example Usage' should be run from the Pneuma/pneuma folder**

 ## Registration Module

 This module is used to load data from various sources and context into DuckDB.